#33 - R U OK Day Inspirational Quotes and Resources

 The Washington Post - It's Time To Ditch Toxic Positivity

-3. Quote of the week – "The cave you fear to enter holds the treasure you seek" Joseph Campbell
+3. Inspirational quote of the week – "The cave you fear to enter holds the treasure you seek" Joseph Campbell

 I hadn’t come across this quote until earlier this week and was really touched by the paradox contained within.
 Often our greatest fears – real or imagined – contain gifts and opportunities that provide the possibility of enrichment and fulfillment – if we’re willing to enter.